pydatasci-repos/pydatasci/README.md

 # ToDo Label by name
 ```

+> Label-based stratification is used to ensure equally distributed label classes for both categorical and continuous data.

+> The `size_test` and `size_validation` parameters are provided to expedite splitting samples:
+> - If you leave `size_test=None`, it will default to `0.25` when a Label is provided.
+> - You cannot specify `size_validation` without also specifying `size_test`.

 Again, read a Splitset into memory with `.to_pandas()` and `.to_numpy()`.
 Note: this will return a `dict` of data frames/ arrays.

 ```python